 How To Get F1 Autographs Like a Pro

-With the Formula 1 circus coming to town this weekend, racing fans won’t get a better chance to meet their idols.
+With the Formula 1 circus coming to town this weekend, racing fans in Singapore won’t get a better chance to meet their idols and obtain F1 autographs.
 I’ve seen it go awfully wrong several times every season, so here are some tips on getting lucky.

 - Join a contest to meet some driver, even if it means spending $100 for the chance to see a person you need to Google first.